Purpose of This Document

 Allocation Data Limitations

 Telecommunications allocation data displayed on Reverseau reflects publicly available ACMA records.
-This data is subject to the following limitations:
+This data is subject to the following constraints:

-- Allocation ≠ ownership — carrier allocation indicates which carrier was assigned a number range, not who currently holds or uses the number
+- Carrier allocation indicates which carrier was assigned a number range, not who currently holds or uses the number.

-- Number portability — numbers can be ported between carriers, meaning the displayed carrier may not be the current serving carrier
+- Numbers can be ported between carriers, meaning the displayed carrier may not be the current serving carrier.

-- Refresh lag — allocation data is refreshed periodically and may not reflect the most recent changes
+- Allocation data is refreshed periodically and may not reflect the most recent changes.

 Number Reallocation

 Carriers periodically reallocate phone numbers that have been disconnected or returned.
-When this occurs, historical community reports on Reverseau continue to display but may no longer reflect the current user of the number.
-This is an inherent limitation of crowdsourced telecommunications datasets that retain historical records.
+When this happens, historical community reports on Reverseau remain visible but may no longer apply to the current user of the number.
+This is a known trade-off of keeping historical data in crowdsourced telecommunications datasets.

 Affected parties can request correction or removal through the contact page.
 See Transparency & Data Integrity for the full dispute process.